tytydraco/yessleep/out/Something_in_the_woods_around_my_house_keeps_snapping_branches_Im_beginning_to_think_it_isnt_just_an_animal.md

 Swiftly reaching down, it grasped me firmly with its many skeletal hands.
 It's grip was like iron.
 Escape was impossible.

 I felt myself being lifted from the ground, held in front of its disgusting face.
 It held my eyes open as it looked into them.
-I could feel its disgusting presence flowing over me, down into every fiber of my being.
+I could feel its putrid, rotten presence flowing over me, down into every fiber of my being.
 I couldn't even feel the headache anymore, it had become this... indescribable pressure in my skull.

 It began to smear Jay's blood all over me with a few of its other hands.
 My body attempted to throw up but nothing came from it.
 I'd long since emptied the contents of my stomach.